thomps12/Optical_Data_Link/README.md

 **Feel free to ask for more information!**

--Brad Thompson, University of Illinois Urbana-Champaign, 2015
+-Brad Thompson, University of Illinois at Urbana-Champaign, 2015

 email me at my github name at domain illinois.edu